ColeMinersUnion/portfolio/README.md

 # Notes!

-I need to fix the set background hook in main.jsx layouts.
-I either neet to abandon the main layout for other examples or learn how context works.

 Learn how to treat the size between the navbar and the bottom of the screen as the viewport for anything except the initial layout

+For the drawing in ML.jsx, I need to figure out how to click and drag to draw not just click.
+The compression/scaling stuff isn't working.